-Every one of us knows that certain person who jumps from relationship to relationship, and every time, they tell you, “I am in love.
+Every one of us knows that a certain person jumps from relationship to relationship, and every time, they tell you, “I am in love”.

 As someone who has spent a good part of her adult life single, I could never understand how someone could be “in love” with all those other people.

 I assumed that it couldn’t be love because it was the fear of being alone.
 I mean, that’s right.
 Right?